paketo-buildpacks/php-dist/README.md

 ## Integration

 The PHP Dist CNB provides php as a dependency.
-Downstream buildpacks, like [PHP Composer CNB](https://github.com/paketo-buildpacks/php-composer) can require the nginx dependency by generating a [Build Plan TOML](https://github.com/buildpacks/spec/blob/master/buildpack.md#build-plan-toml) file that looks like the following:
+Downstream buildpacks, like [PHP Composer CNB](https://github.com/paketo-buildpacks/php-composer) can require the php dependency by generating a [Build Plan TOML](https://github.com/buildpacks/spec/blob/master/buildpack.md#build-plan-toml) file that looks like the following: